chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 ### Data Collection Strategies

-*   The following is a way to better assess the well-being of open source project contributors and maintainers.
-The following is a useful set of questions that can be asked regarding the well-being of members
+*   The following is a way to better assess the well-being of open source project contributors and maintainers through a useful set of questions that can be asked regarding the well-being of community members
     *   [https://cdn.ymaws.com/www.palibraries.org/resource/collection/9E7F69CE-5257-4353-B71B-905854B5FA6B/Self-CareBurnoutSelf-Test.pdf](https://cdn.ymaws.com/www.palibraries.org/resource/collection/9E7F69CE-5257-4353-B71B-905854B5FA6B/Self-CareBurnoutSelf-Test.pdf)
     *   Following the questions, aggregate the results for the community and use individual scores, if they are shared, too.
 *   Surveys: Ask about the well-being of individuals in the project